On the convergence of the drainage network with branching: Proof of Theorems and

 \section{Proof of Theorems \ref{Teo:leftright} and \ref{Teo:teoprincipal}}

 This section is devoted to proving Theorems \ref{Teo:leftright} and \ref{Teo:teoprincipal}.

-In the proof of Theorem \ref{Teo:leftright}, we follow the same steps of the proof of \cite[Theorem 5.3]{ss1}.
+In the proof of Theorem \ref{Teo:leftright}, we follow the same steps as the proof of \cite[Theorem 5.3]{ss1}.
 We will need the next result, which is equivalent to \cite[Theorem 2.9]{dual} for the Drainage Network without branching: